OctopusDeploy/docs/docs/octopus-cloud/index.md

 1. Click the **Change outage window** link.
 1. Select the time in UTC, providing a window of at least two hours and click **Save outage window**.

-## Log in to Your Octopus Cloud Instance
+## Log in to your Octopus Cloud instance

 You can access your Octopus Cloud instance at the URL you defined during the registration process.
 Where \<yoururl\> is the part of the URL you provided:

 https://\<yoururl\>.octopus.app/app#/users/sign-in

-## Octopus Cloud Version
+## Octopus Cloud version

 We keep your instance of Octopus Cloud up to date and running the latest version of Octopus Deploy.
-To check which version your instance is running, log into the web portal, and click the dropdown menu that appears next to your name in the top right corner.
+To check which version your instance is running, log into the Octopus Web Portal, and click the drop-down menu that appears next to your name in the top right corner.
 The version is displayed at the top of the display.

-## Change Your Password
+## Change your password

 To change your password for the Octopus instance and Octopus account:

 1. Go to [Octopus.com/signin](https://octopus.com/signin).
-1. Click the dropdown menu next to your username in the top right corner.
+1. Click the drop-down menu next to your username in the top right corner.
 1. Click profile.
 1. Click the **Change Password** link.
 1. Enter your new password.